recruit-tech/location-state/packages/location-state-core/docs/API.md

 };
 ```

 `Store` is an interface to implement state retention and persistence.
-By implementing `Store`, you can customize where `location-state` is stored.

 #### Methods